Lucio History, Family Crest & Coats of Arms

 Early Origins of the Lucio family

-Another 386 words (28 lines of text) covering the years 1589 and 1853 are included under the topic Early Lucio History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lucio research.
+Another 119 words (8 lines of text) covering the years 1589 and 1853 are included under the topic Early Lucio History in all our PDF Extended History products and printed products wherever possible.

 Lucio Spelling Variations

 Spelling variations of this family name include: Lugo, Luco, Lugio, Lucio and others.